Essentials of Assessment

 2. Antiepileptic drugs

 Bisphosphonates may be beneficial through several different mechanisms.
-They can reduce osteoclastic activity and modify inflammatory cytokines.
-Studies with alendronate have shown significant improvement in pain and motion.5
+They can reduce osteoclastic activity and modify inflammatory cytokines, although the exact mechanism remains unclear.5

 Oral phenoxybenzamine is an alpha-1 antagonist that has shown benefit in CRPS.
 The dose is slowly increased up to a maximum daily dose in the range of 40 to 120 mg, with treatment duration of 6 to 8 weeks.
 Orthostatic hypotension and ejaculatory problems can be expected at the higher dose range.5